← Back to ResourcesPet Insurance Guide

 See Available Bernese Mountain Dogs →

-ROI Math: Premiums vs Expected Medical Costs
+ROI Logic: Premiums vs Expected Medical Costs

-• Ongoing arthritis care, supplements, pain management: $3,000 to $8,000 across the breed's life
+• Ongoing arthritis care, supplements, and pain management over the senior years.

-• Skin and ear infections (Berners are prone): $1,500 to $4,000 lifetime
+• Skin and ear infection treatment (Berners are prone).

-• End-of-life palliative care: $1,500 to $5,000
+• End-of-life palliative care.

 Net result